Property owners struggling in the wake of Covid-19 face another invisible threat in the form of underinsurance.

 James added: “Now is not the time for anyone to discover their insurance policy won’t pay out the amount they’re expecting.
 This is a UK wide problem and it can only be resolved by property owners realising the risk they’re running and then making sure their buildings are insured for the right amount.”

-RebuildCostASSESSMENT.com has recently produced an infographic highlighting its latest data around inaccurate buildings insurance, based on more than 11,000 property assessments over the past 12 months.
+RebuildCostASSESSMENT.com has produced an infographic highlighting its latest data around inaccurate buildings insurance, based on more than 11,000 property assessments over the past 12 months.
 It can be viewed and downloaded here.